cviki76/riscv-kernel/README.md

 # RISCV-Kernel
-Multithreaded kernel written in C++, C and assembly.
+Multithreaded kernel written in C++, C and assembly supporting threads, semaphores and memory allocation.